By Parson Thru

 “Kill it, mate.
 Why now?”

 “Because I heard millions of Britons in anguish.
-They wanted to take back control from the aggressor.”
+They were under foreign control.”

 “Aw, mate.
 I’m really sorry but, fuck me, you might have got it wrong this time.
 Good shout, though.”